Dedicated Accident Attorneys in Deerfield Beach, FL Protect Accident and Injury Victims’ Rights in Broward County and Throughout Florida

 Negligence must be proven in a personal injury claim and may be demonstrated in different ways depending upon the type of accident that occurred.
 For example, in a car accident, negligence may be exhibited in the form of reckless driving, driving while under the influence of alcohol or drugs (DUI), distracted driving, and speeding.
 Negligence in a slip and fall accident may be evidenced by failing to maintain a safe property or a failure to warn others as to hazardous conditions.

-Because personal injury law applies to many different types of accidents and incidents, it is best to consult with an experienced accident attorney to discuss whether your personal injury claim meets the legal criteria for demonstrated negligence.
+Because personal injury law applies to many different types of accidents and incidents, it is best to consult with our experienced Deerfield Beach personal injury lawyers to discuss whether your personal injury claim meets the legal criteria for demonstrated negligence.
 Gonzalez & Cartwright, P.A. offers a free case evaluation and confidential consultation for Florida accident victims.

 Pursuing Compensation In A Florida Personal Injury Claim